About South Luangwa

 Wildlife

-The main predators in the South Luangwa are lion, leopard, African wild dog and spotted hyena.
+As you wind your way across the woodland savannah, you’ll find herds of elephant and buffalo, with hippo harrumphing merrily in the Luangwa River.
+The main predators are lion, leopard, African wild dog and spotted hyena.
 Of the big cats, lion are probably the most common but there are great chances of finding elusive leopards too.
 African wild dog are rarer, although they den in the park and sightings have become more common in recent years.
+Other large mammal species include zebra, giraffe, impala, puku, kudu and waterbuck.

 Activities

-The South Luangwa is one of a few parks on the continent that offers night drives and we use a powerful spotlight to look for rare (and sometimes elusive!) nocturnal creatures in the inky African darkness.
+We also offer morning game drives as well as all-day expeditions.
+Driving is the best way to spot larger game and predators in action.
+The South Luangwa is one of a few parks in Africa that allows night drives and we use a powerful spotlight to look for rare nocturnal creatures in the darkness.

 Find out more about our safaris and activities at Nkonzi Camp.